- What Is Hand and Foot?

 Hand & Foot is a popular version of the card game Canasta.
 The game is played in four rounds, with each round named based on how many points you have to initially meld, or play on the board, as a team in order to pick up the card pile: round of 50, round of 90, round of 120, and round of 150.
 Players are dealt two sets of cards: one is their hand, and the second is their foot, which is placed face down at first and can only be played after all the cards in the hand have been played.

-Hand & Foot Friends & Family Edition, or HFFE for short, is an online version of the game that allows you to configure the game rules according to the way your family and friends want to play.
+Hand & Foot Friends & Family Edition, or HFFE for short, is an online version of the game that allows players of all ages to play together, or against computer opponents.

 The goal of Hand & Foot is:

 - To get rid of all the cards in your hand so you can then play the cards in your foot…

 - … by melding your cards and forming canastas (a set of 7 cards all of the same rank, such as all 4s or all Jacks)...

 - … while scoring more points than your opponent(s).